eead-csic-compbio/get_homologues/README.md

 [Vinuesa P, Contreras-Moreira B (2015) Methods in Molecular Biology Volume 1231, 203-232](http://link.springer.com/protocol/10.1007%2F978-1-4939-1720-4_14)

-The software was then adapted to the study of **intra-specific eukaryotic pan-genomes** resulting in script GET_HOMOLOGUES-EST, described in:
+The software was subsequently adapted to the study of **intra-specific eukaryotic pan-genomes** resulting in script GET_HOMOLOGUES-EST, described in:

 ![**Legend.** Flowchart and features of GET_HOMOLOGUES-EST.](./pics/EST.jpg)